Meet the CARE Team

 - Consultation with faculty/staff to support a student in distress

-A CARE report should not be used if crisis or immediate response is needed.
+A CARE Referral should not be used if crisis or immediate response is needed.
 Please utilize 911 or crisis resources.
-We encourage you to submit a CARE report after urgent needs are taken care of for support and follow up.
+We encourage you to submit a CARE Referral after urgent needs are taken care of for support and follow up.